acathers/Lima-Iroha/README.md

 # CeasarsCiph
-This program is unfinished and not working at this time.
-The goal is to add the capability to use many different types of ciphers through terminal to encrypt and decrypt text.
+The development goal of this program is to add the capability to use 29 types of weak ciphers through terminal to encrypt and decrypt text.
+At this point the program has one type, Ceasar Cipher, and it is working.
+Later versions will add file encryption, code breaker, and modern encryption.

+Below is a quick overview of what has been done and what still needs to be done.

 The following ciphers have been added: